Neradoc/CircuitPython_mcp23017_Scanner/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-Scan a matrix keyboard with an API modelled after the keypad module.
+Scan a keyboard with a MCP23017 using an API modelled after the keypad module.

 Dependencies